crowdagger/caribon/README.md

 This list must be separated by either spaces or commas (or, actually, anything that isn't a letter), and must be encircled by quotes.
-Note that currently this list totally replaces the default one provided by Caribon (for english and french, at least).
+This list *replaces* the default one provided by Caribon (for english and french, at least).
+If you want to *add* words to these list instead of replace it, use:

+* `--add-ignored="list of more ignored words"`

 Another option for ignoring words is: